Blood-Flow Restriction Training

 Is BFR safe for elderly adults and people with sarcopenia?

-Does BFR cause rhabdomyolysis?
+Does BFR cause rhabdomyolysis or blood clots?

 What equipment should I buy for BFR?